Database Views as Explanations for Relational Deep Learning: Instantiating the Framework for Selected SQL Fragments

-\paragraph{(2) $\join$} In the case of $\join$, the goal of a perturbation is to make joins uninformative unless they appear in $E$.
+\introparagraph{$\join$} The goal of a perturbation is to make joins uninformative unless they appear in $E$.
 Since the joins we consider always correspond foreign-key constraints, we apply a perturbation on the foreign key side.
 This perturbs the target join without affecting other joins on the side of the primary key.

-\begin{example} The example in \Cref{fig:fk_perturbations} (left) shows perturbations applied to the primary-foreign pair $T_2.B$ - $T_1.B$.
-One could consider permuting the foreign key $T_1.B$ as in a projection explanation.
+\begin{example} \Cref{fig:fk_perturbations} (left) shows perturbations applied to the primary-foreign pair $T_2.B$ - $T_1.B$.
+One could consider permuting the foreign key $T_1.B$.
 But this strategy would not be effective in breaking the predictive signal encoded in the actual join condition as it would retain the number of primary-foreign key pairs per unique value of $T_1.B$, i.e., $1$ would appear 4 times while $2$ and $3$ would each appear once.
 In order to break the join information, we randomly replace each value of $T_1.B$ with a value in the domain $\{1,2,3\}$, either uniformly at random (right) or mimicking the underlying frequency distribution of foreign keys (middle).
 In the former each value in $\{1,2,3\}$ appears $2$ times while in the latter $2$ appears 4 times while $1$ and $3$ each appear once, preserving the frequencies $4, 1, 1$. \end{example}

-Formally, let $\fkeys(E)$ denote the set of foreign keys that appear in the explanation $E$.
-For each $R \in \rels(\scs)$ and $r = D(R)$, we define a perturbed relation $r'$ by independently replacing the values of foreign-key attributes outside of $\fkeys(E)$ with other values from their respective domains.
-We consider two alternative strategies for generating $r'$.
-In the \emph{uniform replacement} $\Delta^{\mathsf{uniform}}_E$, each foreign key value is replaced independently and uniformly at random from its domain.
-In the \emph{frequency-preserving replacement} $\Delta^{\mathsf{freq}}_E$, the multiset of foreign key values in the perturbed relation matches the multiset of frequencies in the original relation: if a foreign key value occurs $i$ times in $r$, then there exists some foreign key value in $r'$ that occurs $i$ times, although not necessarily in the same tuples.
+We consider two alternative strategies: In \emph{uniform replacement} $\Delta^{\mathsf{uniform}}_E$, each foreign key value is replaced independently and uniformly at random from its domain.
+In the \emph{frequency-preserving replacement} $\Delta^{\mathsf{freq}}_E$, the frequences of foreign key values in the original relation $r$ and the perturbed one $r'$ match: if a value occurs $i$ times in $r$, then there exists some value in $r'$ that occurs $i$ times, although not necessarily in the same tuples. \Cref{fig:fk_perturbations} shows an example, with $\fkeys(E)$ denoting the foreign keys in explanation $E$.